bwsw/cloudstack-ui/src/support/support-info.md

-For more information to write support@cloudstack.com
+For more information contact your administrator.